ASP Isotopes Inc. Secures $9 M - GuruFocus.com

-BOCA RATON, Fla., June 27, 2023 (GLOBE NEWSWIRE) -- ASP Isotopes Inc. ASPI ("ASPI,” the “Company”), an advanced materials company dedicated to the development of technology and processes designed to produce isotopes used in multiple industries, today announced that the Company has entered into a supply contract for a highly enriched isotope with a US Customer valued at approximately $9 million.
+BOCA RATON, FL / ACCESSWIRE / June 27, 2023 / ASP Isotopes Inc. (NASDAQ:ASPI) ("ASPI," the "Company"), an advanced materials company dedicated to the development of technology and processes designed to produce isotopes used in multiple industries, today announced that the Company has entered into a supply contract for a highly enriched isotope with a US Customer valued at approximately $9 million.

 The customer is expected to make a prepayment during Q3 of 2023 of approximately $900,000.
 ASP Isotopes expects to commence the supply of the enriched isotope during Q1 of 2024.